-A study of the literature reveals that engineering/engineering technology students of Thermodynamics find it extremely difficult to appreciate the significance of the negative K-P statement of the second law of Thermodynamics.
-This is because students have to "accept" this negative statement as true right, without being offered any "positive" explanations or supporting reasons.
+A study of the literature reveals that engineering/engineering technology students of Thermodynamics find it extremely difficult to appreciate the significance of the negative Clausius statement of the second law of Thermodynamics.
+This is because students must "accept" this negative statement as true right at the beginning of their study of the subject, without being offered any "positive" explanations or supporting reasons.
 This leads to the unfortunate situation where many students end up concluding that Thermodynamics, is a very "difficult" subject.